LANS: A Layout-Aware Neural Solver for Plane Geometry Problem: Experiments

-To validate the role of attention mask within the LA-FA module, we compare with three types of attention masks: w/o LA-FA, vanilla attention mask \cite{Vaswani2017}, and layout-aware attention mask.
+\paragraph{Role of Attention Mask} To validate the role of attention mask within the LA-FA module, we compare three types of attention masks: w/o LA-FA, vanilla attention mask \cite{Vaswani2017}, and layout-aware attention mask.
 Compared with the vanilla attention mask with global visibility, layout-aware attention mask guided by point positions promotes modal fusion and strengthens diagram understanding.
-The results in Table \ref{tab: attention} also indicate that compared with the vanilla attention mask, the role of our layout-aware attention mask is significant.
+The results in Table \ref{tab: attention} also indicate the significance of layout-aware attention.